gustafsson96/moment3.2dt207g/README.md

 ## How It Works
 * The page sends a GET request to the backend to retrieve all work experiences.
 * The user can add a new work experience using the form, which sends a POST request with the form data.
-* Deleting a work experience triggers a GET request to delete the entry in the backend.
+* Deleting a work experience triggers a DELETE request to delete the entry in the backend.

 ## Future Improvments
 * Implement functionality for the user to update a work experience (functionality available in the API).